 Travel around Vienna and you find many architectural and interior design elements described as Jugendstil.
 And many items in art and design museums share that description, too.
-So what is Jugendstil?
+But what is Jugendstil?

-- Term used to describe the Art Nouveau movement and style in Austria
+- Used to describe the Viennese Art Nouveau movement and style

-- Popular in the years either side of the turn of the 20th century
+- Popular in the years either side of 1900

 - Largely applied to architecture, (decorative) arts and design